 'Come on,' he said abruptly, voice rough and low.

 James took my hand, not even looking over his shoulder to see if anyone was watching, our fingers lacing automatically, out of pure habit, as we fled into the cool night.

-I felt nauseatingly happy—giddy—up in the stars that I loved so much, stomach performing somersaults.
+I felt nauseatingly happy—no—giddy.
+I was up in the stars that I loved so much, stomach performing somersaults.
 Swathed in a blanket of light pink joy, mouthwatering, sour and sweet.
 I wanted to melt into him, to fuse our bones, to knit our souls.

 It was fucking weird.

 Alcohol minus sick guilt plus alarmingly attractive James Potter equalled Jenny all hot and bothered with no inhibitions.

 James and I ambled back to our house slowly and I laughed at the jokes he cracked, wiping away tears of mirth as told me Milo Bennett ate a dungbomb on a dare and couldn't stop farting fiery, pungent farts and that was really why he wanted to leave the party.
 It felt so ridiculously normal and the same I didn't even know what to do with myself.
 The happiness was utterly overwhelming it made heart hurt.
 I felt like I was going to die but at the sametime I'd never been so alive.

 I looked at him, whole and glowing and warm.
 'What?'

 'Walking.'
 He raised his eyebrows, mischievious and reckless.

 Instead of responding, I squeezed his hand tight and yanked him forward.
 We half ran back, hearts beating wildly, deliciously with suspense at the prospect of being alone in our house together.